Exahilosys/shucks/docs/index.rst

   s.If(str, s.Con(len, s.range(1, 10)))

-Check if 10 characters when str, or convert and check if int.
+Check if :code:`10` characters when str, or convert and check otherwise.

 .. code-block:: py